Frequently Asked Questions

 Have questions about the Junior Cougars?
 You'll find answers to our the most commonly asked questions below!

-The Stoney Creek Junior Cougars organization is a competitive youth football & cheer program focused on providing 7-12 year-old boys and girls in the Northern Oakland County area and beyond with a safe, fun & competitive environment to learn the basics of football & cheer
+The Stoney Creek Junior Cougars organization is a competitive youth sports program focused on providing young athletes in the Northern Oakland County area and beyond with a safe, fun & competitive environment to learn the basics of football, cheer and lacrosse.

 SCJC is a completely separate, non-profit legal entity that is led by a Board of Directors.
 Officially, there is no legal or financial ties nor is there any ownership stake by Stoney Creek HS or of any employee of the school district.
 However, we working closely with the head varsity coaches of football and cheer (and their staffs) along with our Hart MS coaches to align our program philosophically and fundamentally with the vision, strategies and teachings of each respective program.

 Absolutely not.
-Although we working closely align philosophically and in drills, plays and cheers with the Stoney Creek HS varsity coaches (football & cheer) as well as the Hart MS staffs, the SCJC association is open to any child within the Rochester or surrounding areas who meet the playing age requirements.
+Although we working closely align philosophically and in drills, plays and cheers with the Stoney Creek HS varsity coaches as well as the Hart MS staffs, the SCJC organization is open to any child within the Rochester or surrounding areas who meet the playing requirements.

-SCJC is in the Northern Youth Football League (NYFL).
-Other associations currently part of the NYFL include:
+SCJC is in the Northern Youth Football League (NYFL)

 The NYFL is a competitive youth football & cheer association with a footprint primarily in the northern Oakland County area and with member associations who generally play each other from youth through the high school years.